AlexMaraio/LensingMapMaking/docs/InvestigatingMasks.md

 ![Galaxy counts power spectrum](figures/investigating_masks/WMAP_mask.png)

-In this figure, a value of one corresponds to allowing the data through the mask and a value of zero corresponds to the data being masked out.
+In this figure, a value of one corresponds to allowing the data through the mask, and a value of zero corresponds to the data being masked out.
 Here, we see the large section that is masked out in the centre is the Milky Way.
 However, we also see many smaller regions have also been masked out throughout the entire map, which corresponds to bright stars and other objects that produce a large amount of noise - and so need to be masked out accordingly.